hiddentao/robe/README.md

 **Raw querying mode**

-In this mode we won't make use of `robe.Document` and will instead deal directly with Mongo data objects.
+In this mode we won't make use of `Robe.Document` and will instead deal directly with Mongo data objects.

 ```js